 With your already measured water, stir in the salt and sugar.
 Stir carefully until all solid particles have dissolved. also remember to add sugar and stir carefully until the solid particles are fully dissolved.
 Sugar will make your chicken develop a nice brown skin when cooked.

 Quick Tip: Try to use about one-third of a cup of white sugar.

 This is where it all makes the difference.
 Add all your chosen spice and herbs.
 Mix a quarter cup of both white vinegar and red pepper flakes and pour this blend into the water.
 Add a tablespoon of white pepper and two tablespoons of black pepper into your brine solution

-5) Brine your chicken wings
+5) Submerge the chicken wings

 Place the container in the fridge and leave for a few hours